anvoz/CodeIgniter-Skeleton/README.md

 Use `alert`, `confirm` and `dialog` functions of the `Response` library to display dialog in client-side.

 Lengthy script should be packed in a Javascript file but its starting function should be called here.

-## Examples

-### Login form

-This is an example of using CIS to make a function that can handle both normal and ajax requests.
-It is also an example to help you distinguishing between page and pagelet to organize source code in the right way.

-By default, login form should be accessible everywhere via a dialog and should use ajax to show errors instead of reloading an entire page.
-But if there is something wrong, the form can also be displayed in a single page or using regular submit without any Javascript needed.

-Check the `login` function, which was located at `application/modules/auth/controllers/auth.php`, for more details.